 The ECB expected banks to use private insurance and national compensation schemes as ways to reduce climate-related risks, as stated in the ECB guide for good practices.
 However, most banks did not include these measures in their projections, mostly due to a lack of data, particularly for the drought and heat scenario.
 Banks should clearly state their assumptions about the role of private insurance and national compensation schemes and link the insurance coverage to the specific hazard outlined in the scenario.
+"The amount of actual EPC data collected by banks is limited, with one in four banks not having any real EPC data in their systems."

+-+++++++

-ECB Report on Climate-Related Indicators
+ECB Report on Climate related Indicators

 January 2023

 The European Central Bank (ECB) recognizes the dangers that climate change presents to both the economy and financial sector.
-As part of its responsibilities, the ECB has released a set of indicators through a report, in which a short description of the indicators is provided with the methodology used.
+As part of its responsibilities, the ECB has released a set of indicators through a report, in which a short description

+of the indicators is provided with the methodology used.
 Furthermore, highlights of existing caveats are presented, and possible limitations and areas for further development are brought into scene.

 Key Areas of Focus

-Sustainable Finance Indicators

-- 1. Issuances of sustainable debt securities - 2.
-Holdings of sustainable debt securities - Indicators only cover debt classified as sustainable in the Centralised Securities Database (CSDB)
+Sustainable Finance Indicators Issuances of sustainable debt securities Holdings of sustainable debt securities Challenges: Indicators only cover debt classified as sustainable in the CSDB.

-Carbon Emission Indicators of Financial Institutions

-- 1. Indicators on financing carbon-intensive activities:

-- Financed emissions (FE)

-- Carbon intensity (CI)

-- 2. Indicators on exposures to transition risks:

-- Weighted average carbon intensity (WACI)

-- Carbon footprint (CFP)
+Carbon Emission Indicators of Financial Institutions Indicators on financing carbonintensive activities: Financed emissions (FE) Carbon intensity (CI) Indicators on exposures to transition risks: Weighted average carbon intensity (WACI) Carbon footprint (CFP)